Canon 760D vs Nikon D7500

-The Canon EOS 760D (called Canon T6s in some regions) and the Nikon D7500 are two digital cameras that were officially introduced, respectively, in February 2015 and April 2017.
+The Canon EOS 760D (called Canon T6s in some regions) and the Nikon D7500 are two digital cameras that were revealed to the public, respectively, in February 2015 and April 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 24 megapixel, whereas the Nikon provides 20.7 MP.
+The Canon has a resolution of 24 megapixels, whereas the Nikon provides 20.7 MP.

 The side-by-side display below illustrates the physical size and weight of the Canon 760D and the Nikon D7500.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 760D – represents 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7500 is notably larger (6 percent) than the Canon 760D.
 Moreover, the D7500 is markedly heavier (27 percent) than the 760D.
 It is noteworthy in this context that the D7500 is splash and dust-proof, while the 760D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (760D) and the Nikon Lens Catalog (D7500).